-All of our endowment funds are annually charged a 1.25% administrative fee to cover the costs of managing these assets.
+All of our endowment funds are annually charged a 1.50% administrative fee to cover the costs of managing these assets.
 If the fee would result in a reduction of the endowment’s original value, it will be reduced or completely waived, as necessary.
-The Foundation does not charge a gift fee (sometimes referred to as a gift tax) on any gift it receives.

 Endowment Size and Performance